jeevalearningapp-cmd/jeeva-admin-app/docs/AI_PHASE1_CHATBOT.md

     .limit(5);

-  // Build context string for AI let context = `You are JeevaBot, an AI tutor for medical exam preparation.
+  // Build context string for AI let context = `You are JeevaBot, an AI tutor helping Indian nurses prepare for the UK NMC CBT (Nursing and Midwifery Council Computer-Based Test) exam.

 Student Context:
 `;